amirhousseini/better-sqlite3-utils/README.md

 # better-sqlite3-utils
-Collection of classes and functions utilities for better-sqlite3
+Collection of utility classes and functions for better-sqlite3